canonical/lxd/doc/api-extensions.md

 can't be found it will create one itself and then use that as the macvlan parent.

+## network\_gvrp
+This adds an optional `gvrp` property to `macvlan` `ipvlan` `routed` and `physical` network devices.

+When set, this specifies whether the VLAN should be registered using GARP VLAN Registration Protocol.
+Defaults to false.

 ## image\_create\_aliases
 Adds a new `aliases` field to `POST /1.0/images` allowing for aliases to be set at image creation/import time.